Are you in a reactive mode rather than being proactive?

 Your last week offers an excellent opportunity to improve.

-Keep in mind that what makes progress exciting is progress itself.
+Remember that in the weekly planning game, what makes progress thrilling is the progress itself.

 5. Task planning

 This is the meat of your weekly planning session.

 Now when you have the main areas of your life you want to work on identified, it’s time to plan what progress you want to make in each this week.

 Take the first one and ask yourself: